deckhouse/deckhouse/modules/002-deckhouse/docs/FAQ.md

 * all firing alerts from Prometheus
 * terraform-state-exporter metrics

-## How to debug pod problems with ephemeral containers ?
+## How to debug pod problems with ephemeral containers?

 Run the following command: